pizzeys/payday/README.md

 I18n
 ===
 Payday uses the i18n gem to provide support for custom labels and internationalized applications.
 You can change the default labels by adding a YAML file in the `config/locales` directory of your Rails app.
-Here are the default labels you can customize :
+Here are the default labels you can customize:

+    en:
       payday:
         status:
           paid: PAID
           overdue: OVERDUE
         invoice:
           bill_to: Bill To
           ship_to: Ship To
           invoice_no: "Invoice #:"
           due_date: "Due Date:"
           paid_date: "Paid Date:"
           subtotal: "Subtotal:"
           tax: "Tax:"
           total: "Total:"
         line_item:
           description: Description
           unit_price: Unit Price
           quantity: Quantity
           amount: Amount

+If you translate the invoice to your own language, please send me a copy of your locale.yml file so that we can include it with the main Payday distribution and other Payday users can enjoy the fruits of your labor.

 Examples
 ===